tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ### zustand-persist

-An add-on to Zustand which provides tools to make global state between refreshes and tab closures.
+An add-on to Zustand which provides tools to make global state remain between refreshes and tab closures.
 Within this website, it saves the user's data to local storage to speed up refreshes and reduce the number of database requests neccessary.

 ### eslint